What Is a Mother?

 Islam: The Door to Paradise

-In Islam, a mother’s prayers are believed to hold divine weight, and her care is considered one of the highest forms of worship.
+Prophet Muhammad (PBUH) said, "Paradise lies at the feet of your mother."
+In Islam, a mother's prayers are believed to hold divine weight, and her care is considered one of the highest forms of worship.

 African & Indigenous Beliefs: The Earth Mother

-In many African, Native American, and Aboriginal cultures, the Earth itself is seen as “The Great Mother” — provider of food, water, and shelter.
-The land is sacred, not owned — because it is “Mother.”
+In many African, Native American, and Aboriginal cultures, the Earth itself is seen as "The Great Mother" — provider of food, water, and shelter.
+The land is sacred, not owned — because it is "Mother."
+This reverence teaches humanity to live in balance with nature.

 Buddhism: Compassion as Motherhood

+Buddhist teachings say: "All beings have been our mothers in some lifetime."
 It reminds us that every act of kindness is a form of mothering — a reflection of infinite compassion that transcends one lifetime or body.

 Greek Mythology: Gaia and Demeter

-- Demeter, goddess of harvest, symbolizes a mother’s enduring sorrow and renewal through the story of her daughter Persephone.
+Gaia, the Earth Mother, was the first deity — the womb of all creation.
+Demeter, goddess of harvest, symbolizes a mother's enduring sorrow and renewal through the story of her daughter Persephone.
+These myths reflect how deeply ancient societies associated motherhood with fertility, cycles, and resurrection.

 Japanese Shintoism: Amaterasu, the Sun Goddess